What's the Difference Between Fast Food & Fast Casual?

 Since the turn of the century, anthropologists, sociologists, and people weirdly invested in the quick service industry have argued over a central question: What separates a fast food joint from a so-called fast casual spot?
 The lines between fast food and fast casual are increasingly blurred, especially in the age of advanced ordering technology, delivery services, fancier dine-in booths, and marketing that focuses on fresh ingredients.

-Well, with Thrillist’s first-ever fast food awards, The Fasties, coming up on February 19, we realized we needed to finally put this extremely important, admittedly specific question to bed.
+With Thrillist’s fast food awards, The Fasties, coming up, we realized we needed to finally put this extremely important, admittedly specific question to bed.
 We want to be clear in our reporting about what is and isn’t fast food.
 We also want to highlight the qualities that set fast casual chains and their food apart.
 For example, should Shake Shack be classified as fast casual because it serves alcohol, or is it in the same category as McDonald’s and Burger King?
 Oh, and what about Chipotle locations with drive-thrus?
 Does that disqualify them from being considered among the likes of Noodles & Company, Au Bon Pain, and Five Guys?
 How does price and quality factor in?

 Who better to do that than Kat Thompson and Kevin Alexander, two of the most preeminent, impressive, and modest scholars in the realm of food given to you in a paper bag?
 Over the past few months, we’ve spent hours reading in libraries, scrolling the information superhighway, and yelling at each other over conference calling software in an attempt to answer all these questions, and we finally believe we’ve come to establish some definitive rules set in stone (EDITOR’S NOTE: the rules are definitely not set in stone).
 So read on, sweet reader, and purify yourself in the waters of our hard-earned knowledge.

 We’re going to clear up what actually constitutes as fast food, while also dishing on the attributes that make for a fast casual restaurant.
-You’ll be happy to know that, yes, we did settle the debate in the end and even recorded a bonus episode of Thrillist's Best (and the Rest) podcast (check it out below) to go over all of our extremely brilliant conclusions.
+You’ll be happy to know that, yes, we did settle the debate in the end and even recorded a bonus episode of Thrillist's Best (and the Rest) podcast to go over all of our extremely brilliant conclusions.
 We're modest, remember?

 1. It has a drive-thru